Enochian magic: The Great Table

 Enochian magic encompasses a system of symbolism and spiritual exploration, primarily centered around the Elemental Tablets and related elements.
-The core of this magical system is the Great Table, which consists of four Elemental Tablets, symbolizing the classical elements of earth, air, fire, and water.
+The core of this magical system is the Great Table, which consists of four Elemental Tablets that symbolize the classical elements of earth, air, fire, and water.
 These tablets are inhabited by various spiritual beings and entities.

 Within the Great Table, there is a structured hierarchy of spiritual entities.
 These include the Three Holy Names, representing potent sources of divine authority, and a Great Elemental King who governs each of the Elemental Tablets.
 Supporting these are the Six Seniors (also known as Elders), comprising a total of 24 figures reminiscent of the Twenty-Four Elders mentioned in the biblical Book of Revelation.
-Additionally, there are two Divine Names associated with the Calvary Cross; Kerubim, often depicted as angelic beings linked to the fixed zodiac signs; and Sixteen Lesser Angels, each with distinct roles and attributes.
+Additionally, there are two Divine Names associated with the Calvary Cross: Kerubim, often depicted as angelic beings linked to the fixed zodiac signs, and Sixteen Lesser Angels, each with distinct roles and attributes.

 Further intricacies emerge within the Elemental Tablets, which are divided into four sub-quadrants or sub-angles.
 These contain the names of archangels and angels responsible for overseeing specific quarters of the world, effectively populating the universe, both seen and unseen, with intelligent spiritual beings.

 At the heart of each Elemental Tablet lies the Great Central Cross, consisting of two central vertical columns known as Linea Patris and Linea Filii, and a central horizontal line called Linea Spiritus Sancti.
 The exact significance of the Great Central Cross can vary among interpretations of Enochian magic.

 Completing the symbolic representation of the five classical elements is the Tablet of Union, often referred to as the Black Cross.
 This grid of twenty squares is derived from within the Great Central Cross and serves to embody the element of Spirit.